 The IASC training should complement agency/cluster specific training so that practitioners will have different opportunities to engage in the NATF’s outputs.

 Trainers should be well acquainted with the IASC material and should offer the training as a means of disseminating the IASC guidance and tools (even when their personal views on the material may vary).

-ANNEX 1
+ANNEX 1: Capacity Development Matrix